 Their name comes from the large ‘warts’ underneath their eyes, made of thickened skin and gristle.
-The males have 2 sets of warts – 1 set under the eyes and one further down the snout.
-When competing for females, they battle head to head, striking 1 another with their formidable tusks.
+The males have two sets of warts – one set under the eyes and one further down the snout.
+When competing for females, they battle head to head, striking each another with their formidable tusks.
 Because of this, many zoologists speculate that the warts are for protection when fighting.

 Males (boars) will indicate that they’re interested in females (sows) by making clacking noises with their tusks and tongue, drooling copiously and following them with an unmistakable hip-rolling swagger.